seungguini/seungguini/README.md

 - 🗺️ Places I've lived: Seoul 🇰🇷 / New York & Chicago 🇺🇸 / Accra 🇬🇭 / Hague 🇳🇱
 - 🗣️ Languages I can speak: Korean / English
 - ❤️ Interests : Web Development, Backend development, Data Analysis, NLP, Data Visualization
 > I'm an undergraduate at New York University majoring in Computer Science and Economics.
-Originally from Republic of Korea, I've grown up as a life-long bilingual and love exploring the intricacies of language through Natural Language Processing (NLP).
+I'm from Seoul, South Korea, and I've grown up as a life-long bilingual.
+I love exploring the intricacies of language through Natural Language Processing (NLP).
 Currently, I'm working on ways to share my discoveries and insights through the web!